GlauberC/project-graph_silver/README.md

  v 4.x

+    4.4
+        It was changed the SiLVer's directory
+        It was created a placeholder on text area;
+        Now it's no need ; after each line;
+        It was changed select option to dropmenu from bootstrap;
+        It changed on xhttp.open txt to encodeURIComponent(txt);
+        It was fixed the select options to refresh a new graph;
     4.3
-        Better organization of files in folders
+        Better organization of files in folders;
-        It was written comments in all files
+        It was written comments in all files;
-        Maude files added on data directory
+        Maude files added on data directory;
     4.2
-        Added click function to create a highlight on node.
+        Added click function to create a highlight on node;
     4.1.3
         Some adjustments on graph's physics;
         Added border on graph;